Skip to main content

 Nuclear verdicts, generally defined as jury verdicts exceeding $10 million in punitive and compensatory awards, are one of the largest contributors to social inflation.
 Nuclear verdicts often arise from sympathetic juries who perceive big businesses as having deep pockets and responsible for plaintiffs’ injuries.
 A September 2022 study by the Institute for Legal Reform found that nuclear verdicts were most frequently found in product liability (23.6%), auto accident (22.8%) and medical liability (20.6%) cases.

-Third-party litigation funding (TPLF), i.e., litigation funded by outside parties like hedge funds and other financiers, also has an outsized effect on social inflation.
-Litigation funding has become a $17 million industry globally, with just over half that amount spent in the United States, according to a December 2021 report.
-A Swiss Rereport found that third-party litigation funding is “contributing to growing loss ratios for excess liability, commercial auto, medical malpractice and general liability” and leading to increased premiums for consumers.
+Third-party litigation funding (TPLF) also has an effect on social inflation.
+TPLF refers to a practice where investors help plaintiffs finance lawsuits against companies in return for a portion of the settlement.
+As of 2021, litigation funding had become a $17 billion industry globally, with just over half that amount spent in the United States.
+A Swiss Re report found that TPLF is “contributing to growing loss ratios for excess liability, commercial auto, medical malpractice and general liability” and leading to increased premiums for consumers.

-Overview: The lines of business most affected by social inflation include commercial auto (especially the trucking industry), professional liability, product liability, and directors and officers liability insurance.
+The lines of business most affected by social inflation include commercial auto (especially the trucking industry), professional liability, product liability, and directors and officers liability insurance.
 A 2022 study by the Insurance Information Institute and the Casualty Actuarial Society found “social inflation accounted for $20 billion in commercial auto liability claims between 2010 and 2019.”
-There is also mounting evidence that the impact of social inflation is starting to impact personal auto lines as well.
+There is also research to suggest that the impact of social inflation is starting to impact personal auto lines as well.

-Social inflation may appear to only affect insurers, but the costs can also trickle down to consumers and spread throughout the economy.
-For example, businesses and consumers could see the higher costs resulting from litigation being passed onto them by way of higher insurance premiums.
+Social inflation may impact consumer costs as well.
+Businesses and consumers could see the higher costs resulting from litigation being passed onto them by way of higher insurance premiums.
 Because social inflation by nature is difficult to measure and plan for since it deals with cultural attitudes and public perceptions, insurers may not reserve appropriately and are at increased risk of insolvency.
 Historically, the largest cause of liability insurer insolvency has been under-reserving.
-Increased insurer insolvencies could have devastating global economic consequences.

 Disclosure and regulation of third-party litigation funders is another potential solution to reign in social inflation.
-Currently, TPLF is a largely unregulated industry in most states, though 25 out of 94 U.S. district courts have rules requiring attorney disclosure of TPLF agreements in civil cases.
+TPLF is a largely unregulated industry in most states, though many U.S. district courts have rules requiring attorney disclosure of TPLF agreements in civil cases and legislative proposals have popped up at both state and federal levels.
 Organizations such as the U.S. Chamber of Commerce Institute for Legal Reform and APCIA advocate for more transparency and disclosure of third-party litigation funders in lawsuits.
-Some legislation, such as the Litigation Funding Transparency Act of 2021 has been introduced at the federal level; however, there has been little momentum in moving forward with federal government intervention. v

 Actions